 When did people start to celebrate Valentine’s Day in Japan?

-When did the concept of Valentine’s Day first appear in Japan?
-There are several stories about the origin of Valentine’s Day in Japan, but it is widely believed to have arrived in Japan in the 1930’s.
-Morozoff, a famous Japanese confectionery company, started as a small chocolate shop in 1931 when it started a marketing campaign to encourage people to buy and send chocolates to loved ones on February 14th.
+There are several theories over the origin of Valentine’s Day in Japan, but it is widely believed to have arrived in Japan in the 1930’s.
+Morozoff, a famous Japanese confectionery company, started as a small chocolate shop in 1931 when it began a marketing campaign to encourage people to buy and send chocolates to loved ones on February 14th.
 And so Valentine’s Day was introduced in Japan.

 Valentine’s Day became more popular throughout the 50’s, when some other business and department stores started selling heart-shaped sweets, packed in cute boxes and romantic wrappings.
 In addition, the concept of Valentine’s Sale was introduced.
 It was clearly for commercial purposes in the beginning, but it gradually changed into a new custom in Japan.
 Throughout the 70’s – 80’s, it became more popular nationwide with a new concept that still exists even today as the fundamental idea of Valentine’s Day in Japan.

 Valentine’s Day in Japan: “Valentine’s Day is when women give chocolate to men!”

 This idea is rather unique and only known to some Asian countries including Japan and Korea.
 In other areas like Europe and North America, it is considered a day when men send a special gift or treat women in a special way, which is completely opposite to what we do in Japan!